 Journal reporters didn’t have to go far to find the news last Thursday morning as Federal Bureau of Investigation (FBI) agents raided the Citizens Bank Building on Broadway (where the Journal offices are located) – seemingly focusing on an attorney in the building.

 Agents arrived in five or more cars around 9 a.m.
-Thursday, confirming their identity to the Journal, and then proceeded to the fourth floor of the building, where they began searching, taking pictures and removing records from the office of Attorneys John Molloy and Jay Paul Satin.
+Thursday, confirming their identity to the Journal, and then proceeded to the fourth floor of the building, where they began searching, taking pictures and removing records from the office of Attorney John Molloy.

 The raid came just two days after Revere Police Officer Todd Randall was arrested by the FBI and charged with lying to investigators in relation to a situation where Randall allegedly took money to “fix” cases in Chelsea District Court.